Characters of the Marvel Cinematic Universe: A–L: Khan family

+As of 2025, the characters have appeared in three projects: the Disney+ series Ms. Marvel and Daredevil: Born Again (only Yusuf Khan); and the film The Marvels.
+An alternate universe variant of Muneeba Khan voice off-screen in the Disney+ animated series Marvel Zombies.

 Khonshu

 Khonshu (motion-captured by Karim El Hakim, voiced by F. Murray Abraham) is the Egyptian moon god, an outcast amongst the gods for waging a "one-god war on perceived injustices", thus necessitating him to find and use his avatar, Marc Spector.
-He is based on the Egyptian God with the same name.
+He is based on the Egyptian deity of the same name.